General Psychology Research Participation Requirement

 June Madsen Clausen's research team is currently running studies on the experiences of children who are removed from their homes for reasons of suspected abuse and neglect.

 Violet Cheung’s research focuses on emotion processes and self-regulation.
-These topics are approached from both developmental and social psychology perspectives.
+These topics are approached from both a social and developmental perspective.

 Acculturation and Immigrant Health Research Lab